Scherzkeks/Blood-Glucose-Prediction/README.md

 ### Disclaimer

-We hereby confirm, that no form of AI has been used for the creation, writing and correction of either the code, of the report, or any other part of the project.
+We hereby confirm, that no form of AI has been used for the creation, writing and correction of either the code or of the report.